 - Grains.
 White Rice and Brown Rice will soak up all that delectable glaze, or make a pan of Egg Fried Rice.

 - Asian-Inspired Dishes.
 I love this salmon with Cabbage Stir Fry or Zucchini Stir Fry, too.

 Recommended Tools to Make this Recipe

 - Oven-Safe Skillet.
 The ideal tool for this recipe.

 - Instant Read Thermometer.
 A foolproof way to know when your salmon is done.

 - Liquid Measuring Cups.
 You can mix and measure your ingredients all in the same cup.

-Sometimes!
-If you have individual salmon fillets, you can cook them directly from frozen either in the oven (see this Salmon Baking Guide for tips) or by making Air Fryer Salmon.
-For this salmon recipe, where you will sear and glaze the salmon, you need to thaw the salmon first, so the glaze adheres and the outside can crisp.
+- Thaw Frozen Salmon First.
+While frozen salmon fillets are excellent for Air Fryer Salmon, for this salmon recipe, where you will sear and glaze the fish, you need to thaw it first so the glaze adheres and the outside can crisp.

 Honey Garlic Salmon